 How does a Car Code Reader Work?

-The OBD2 code reader reads from sensor inputs and outputs.
+The OBD2 Scanner reads from sensor inputs and outputs.
 If it finds out something in the system is out of spec, it sets a “trouble code,” which a mechanic will see in their diagnostic procedures and act accordingly.
 Usually, people take their cars to the service station whenever they get warnings such as check engine light.
 Ignoring such an alarm can end up costing you more in car repairs.

 Trouble codes are set as an indicator on the dashboard called the malfunction indicator lamp (MIL).
 The indicator is what call the check engine light.
 Not all codes trigger the MIL, but the vehicle code reader will still be able to find even those that didn’t trigger the indicator.
 The OBD2 allows the car code reader to pull not only the codes but also perform some basic functions.